Khmer Republic: Coup

 Despite these actions, which directly contradicted Sihanouk's policy of partial tolerance of North Vietnamese activity, it appears that Lon Nol himself had great personal reluctance to depose the Head of State: he initially may merely have wanted Sihanouk to apply more pressure to the North Vietnamese.
 He initially refused to commit to the plan; to convince him, Sirik Matak – who appears to have had a coup in mind from the start – played him a tape-recorded press conference from Paris, in which Sihanouk threatened to execute them both on his return to Phnom Penh.
 However, the Prime Minister remained uncertain, with the result that Sirik Matak, accompanied by three army officers, compelled a weeping Lon Nol to sign the necessary documents at gunpoint.

 A vote was taken in the National Assembly on 18 March under the direction of In Tam, in which Sihanouk was stripped of his power: Lon Nol assumed the powers of the Head of State on an emergency basis.
 On 28 and 29 March there were large-scale popular demonstrations in favour of Sihanouk in several provincial cities, but Lon Nol's forces suppressed them with great brutality, causing several hundred deaths.
 Lon Nol's brother Lon Nil was among a number of government officials who were murdered by demonstrators.

-Foreign regimes were initially uncertain as to the level of support to give to the new government.
-The North Vietnamese continued to hold talks with Lon Nol regarding the reinstatement of the cancelled trade agreement, though subsequent events meant that these were soon to come to an end.
+Following the coup, North Vietnam and the Viet Cong advised Cambodia on 25 March 1970 that they were recalling all their diplomats from the country.
+In May 1970, North Vietnam withdrew its recognition of Cambodia, while Cambodia withdrew its recognition of the Viet Cong and re-established diplomatic relations with South Vietnam.
+Cambodia and South Vietnam would subsequently exchange ambassadors.